Agdenes Municipality: General information

-On 1 January 1995, the Moldtun area (population: 21) was transferred from Agdenes to the neighboring municipality of Snillfjord.
-This transfer was approved because the area had been without an outside road connection, and so the only connection was by boat which made it very close to the village of Vernes in Agdenes.
-When the road was built, it was built to the west, connecting it to Snillfjord, not Agdenes.
+On 1 January 1995, the Moldtun area (population: 21) was transferred from Agdenes Municipality to the neighboring Snillfjord Municipality.
+This transfer was approved because the area had been without an outside road connection, and so the only connection was by boat which made it very close to the village of Vernes in Agdenes Municipality.
+When the road was built, it was built to the west, connecting it to Snillfjord Municipality, not Agdenes Municipality.
 Therefore, it was logical for the residents to vote to change municipalities.

 On 1 January 2018, the municipality switched from the old Sør-Trøndelag county to the new Trøndelag county.

-On 1 January 2020, the municipalities of Agdenes, Orkdal, and Meldal along with the majority of Snillfjord were merged to form the new municipality of Orkland.
+On 1 January 2020, the neighboring Agdenes Municipality, Orkdal Municipality, and Meldal Municipality, plus the majority of Snillfjord Municipality were merged to form the new Orkland Municipality.